Organization endpoints

 Admin endpoint

-These endpoints can be used for most Coveo API requests outside of UA.
+These endpoints can be used for most Coveo API requests outside UA logging.

-While they can technically be used for Search, we recommend against doing so, in favour of the search endpoints introduced above.
+While they can technically be used for search, you should use the search endpoints introduced earlier instead.

 A further advantage is that you no longer need to know your main region to navigate to the Administration Console.